kartano/Prometheus3/readme.md

 ```
     npm install
 ```
+5. Be sure to create a SunsetCoders\Config\Config.yaml file.
+Use the sample_config.yaml as a guide.
 ## Licenses
 The third party libraries used are subject to their license terms.
 To see a list of the libraries used, refer to the composer.json, bower.json and package.json files.